 A Maintenance Assessment District (MAD) is a revitalization mechanism by which property owners within specified boundaries of the City can vote to assess themselves for the purpose of acquiring, constructing, installing, or maintaining improvements and providing activities that will provide certain benefits to properties located within a district.
-Self-managed MADs differ from the City's Park and Recreation Department managed MADs in that district property owners may select, an Owner’s Association (nonprofit entity) to administer all contracts necessary to provide the improvements and activities within the district as well as manage the day to day operations of the district.
+Self-managed MADs differ from the City's Park and Recreation Department managed MADs in that district property owners may select, an Owner’s Association (nonprofit entity) to administer all contracts necessary to provide the improvements and activities within the district as well as manage the day-to-day operations of the district.
+Click here to enter an address and see whether your business or property is in a MAD.

 The Owner’s Association’s represents the assessed property owners or property owners’ representatives in a district.
 It is the City's responsibility to oversee the Owners Association administration of the MADs to ensure compliance with local and State statutes.